netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > Gemini proposes renaming "Dark Matter" to "BIT_MASS_ENERGY_CONTENT"!

-Where a human "arbiter" might simplify this to: "space_mass", for example.
+Where a human auditor might simplify this to: "space_mass", for example.

+second img

 #### Here was the LEXICAL_ANALYSIS: